lighttransport/nanosnap/README.md

 ## Requirements

-* CMake(for building examples and tests, and build NanoSNP as submodules)
+* CMake(for building examples and tests, and build NanoSNAP as submodules)
 * C++11 compiler

 ## Supported platform